-Overview 1
+Overview

-The Novell ZOS Server Job Manager Reference Guide provides information on using both the thinclient user console and the other command line tools for submitting and monitor jobs running on the matrix.
-The guide provides in-depth information on the following management and deployment tools:
+The Novell® ZENworks® Orchestrator Job Management Guide provides information on using both the thin-client user console called the User Portal, and the command line tool used for submitting and monitoring jobs running on the grid.
+To help you get started, the following information is provided in this section.